Friday, June 22, 2018

 Conor Donnally.
 Copyrights @ headshots, 2017

-Actor Conor Donnally is a revelation – the camera loves him.
-He articulates Jack’s emotions with perfect body language – At the same time, he can show happiness and internal pain.
+Actor Conor Donnally is a revelation—the camera loves him.
+He articulates Jack’s emotions with perfect body language, showing happiness and internal pain at the same time.

 Max Emerson, writer/director/celebrity